Last Updated 9:46am, 4 December 2020

 - Sign up to receive updates from West Devon Borough Council

-Public and community events
+Public and community events and buildings

 Warning about scams